Oakwood Mall to host family friendly fun for Easter weekend

-Oakwood Mall is set to host two days of family friendly fun on April 7-8.
+ENID, Okla. — Oakwood Mall is set to host two days of family-friendly fun on April 7-8.
 Jami Benton, who owns multiple businesses housed at the mall, said the goal was to have an additional option for family fun on Easter weekend.

 “Everybody just gets to have fun and have another option to do something,” Benton said.
 “Here in Enid, there’s probably a lot going on with other organizations doing things, but just in case it’s cold or rainy, they can have an indoor option.
 And would be able to come inside and see what’s new and happening here in the mall.”